mojahid2021/RailNet/backend/README.md

 ### Payment Processing

 The API includes a complete SSLCommerz payment integration with automatic booking expiration and cleanup.

+**Callback URL Configuration:**
+Callback URLs are constructed dynamically based on the request's protocol and host, ensuring compatibility across different environments (development, staging, production).
+The `BASE_URL` environment variable provides a fallback for development.

 #### Initiate Payment (Authenticated Users)